EnriqueInTech/osticket-prereqs/README.md

   <strong>10.
 Install the MySQL database:</strong><br>
   - Download MySQL 5.5.62 (mysql-5.5.62-win32.msi) from the installation files.<br>
   - In the setup wizard, select Typical as the Setup Type and select Launch the MySQL Instance Configuration Wizard after installation to finish.<br>
-  - Choose Standard Configuration and set the root password to Password1.
+  - Choose Standard Configuration and set a root password.
 </p>

 <p>